shortant/Real_Estate_Predicitons_Challenge/README.md

 ### Each File in this repository explains a different step in the process of findings: ###

-- Dashobard 1: PNG version of Tableau Dashboard
+- Dashboard 1: PNG version of Tableau Dashboard

 - Housing Predictions by Segment(XGBoosted).ipynb: Viwable XGBoost python